swharden/LJPcalc/src/IonTable.md

-# LJPcalc Ion Conductance and Mobility Table
+# LJPcalc Ion Charge and Conductivity Library

+### Notes
+* This document provides a table supplying [elementary charge](https://en.wikipedia.org/wiki/Elementary_charge) and [molar conductivity](https://en.wikipedia.org/wiki/Molar_conductivity) for common ions.
-* All conductances on this page assume ambient temperature (~25C).
+* All conductivities on this page assume ambient temperature (~25C).
-* Conductances normalized to K (73.5) are suffixed with "*K".
+* Conductivities normalized to K (73.5) are suffixed with "*K".
-* Ions higher in the list are used when duplicates are present.
+* Ions higher in the list are used by LJPcalc when duplicates are present.
 * Uncharged molecules (like glucose) don't conduct electricity in solution and therefore do not influence LJP
+* Large charged molecules (like EGTA, glucose, and phosphocreatine) have low mobilities so their influence on LJP is negligible when solutions contain appreciable concentrations of small ions.
+Therefore, large molecules can be omitted from LJP calculations for most biological applications.

 ### **Langes Handbook of Chemistry**
 Fifteenth Edition, Table 8.32, page 997\
 http://fptl.ru/biblioteka/spravo4niki/dean.pdf

-Inorganic Cations|Charge|Conductance (E-4)
+Inorganic Cations|Charge|Conductivity (E-4)
 ---|---|---
 Ag|+1|61.9
 Al|+3|61